My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 - System caches for apps I no longer use

 Result: 17 GB of swap on an M2 with 16 GB RAM.
-Mail would stall, Xcode builds would timeout, and simple context switches felt sluggish.
+Mail would stall, Xcode/AndroidStudio builds would timeout, and simple context switches felt sluggish.

 The realization: I didn't need a bigger Mac.
 I needed discipline.